miilkflower/miilkflower/README.md

 Ponytown Information.
 Please read.
 General information as well.

 You can call me......
-HAL | STRAWBERRY
+HAL | STRAWBERRY | HALPINE

 Most nicknames are fine.